yukai-yang/R6DS/README.md

 Why do we need the reference class?
 -----------------------------------

-I do not want to spend time on explaning why the data structures implemented in the package are important.
+I do not want to spend time on explaining why the data structures implemented in the package are important.
 The importance of the data structures in algorithm implementation and design patterns has been mentioned many many times in textbooks.
 In this section, I would like to